Skip to main content

 Partial Second Story

-A partial second story adds a new floor over only a portion of the existing home — typically over the garage, over a rear section, or over one wing of an L-shaped or T-shaped floor plan.
+A partial second story adds a new floor over only a portion of the existing home — typically over the garage, over a rear section, or over one wing of an L-shaped or T-shaped plan.
 This approach is less disruptive because part of the existing roof can remain in place, and the structural requirements are concentrated in one area rather than distributed across the entire foundation.
+It is also a useful path for homeowners who simply do not need a full second floor of new square footage.

 Lower total cost due to reduced scope